 d. obtaining the resigning employee's correct mailing address.

-4. The Employer Department Head shall sign, date and place the Exit Interview Form in the employee's personnel file.
+4. The Employer supervisor shall sign, date and place the Exit Interview Form in the employee's personnel file.

 PERFORMANCE EVALUATIONS NEW HIRE REPORTING SECTION 3.11

 A. POLICY

 1. Generally - In accordance with O.R.C.
 5101.312, the Employer shall report certain information about employees who are newly hired, rehired or who return to work after a separation of employment.
 This information will be used by the Ohio Department of Human Services to help locate parents who owe child support, to make adjustments in public assistance benefits and to identify persons who are fraudulently receiving benefits.